 All of this and more is the reason why NEO is gaining a lot of traction, and is plugging a lot of holes that are found on other platforms like Ethereum.
 But not everything is perfect about China’s flagship mark on the cryptosphere, NEO is 100% completely pre-mined, with only 50% available as an ICO to early investors, and the other 50% managed by the NEO Council.
 Understandably, this has brought concern to some of those interested in the project and potential long-term effects on its economy and value.

 - Smart Contracts programmable in common languages

 - Status of NEO is unclear with current ICO ban by China but may fix through the token sale legal framework

 - Has yet to see massive adoption like Ethereum and Bitcoin

 A Basic Guide to Buying NEO

-NEO doesn’t have the most varied selection of a cryptocurrency wallets, but there are a few options available.
+NEO doesn’t have the most varied selection of a cryptocurrency wallet, but there are a few options available.
+Here are some:

 Choose from the available wallet options above and transfer any NEO tokens purchased to your chosen method.
 Please make sure you never leave any amount on the exchange.